 Let's get started

 We accept applications on a rolling basis throughout the year.
-You can apply by using the Common Application.
 All completed applications receive equal consideration.

 North American students, first time in any college

 Students transferring to Calvin from another college or university

 Canadian students, first time in any college

 Non-Canadian international students and domestic internationals

 Home based learning students

 Applicants to Calvin's graduate studies in education program